-In cases when the supervising practitioner and/or program supervisor are concerned that the student teacher is not meeting the Professional Standards for Teachers, a Referral Form is submitted, noting their concerns and alerting the Field Placement Office as soon as possible after issues have been identified.
-A meeting with the student will be scheduled to discuss how those concerns might be addressed.
+In cases when the supervising practitioner and/or program supervisor are concerned that the teacher candidate is not meeting the Professional Standards for Teachers, a Referral Form is submitted, noting their concerns and alerting the Field Placement Office as soon as possible after issues have been identified.
+A meeting with the teacher candidate will be scheduled to discuss how those concerns might be addressed.
 See Procedural Guidelines for Addressing Concerns.